mehr-it/lara-db-batch-import/README.md

 The fields used to consider two records as "matching" (and therefore to update instead of insert new data) can be specified using the `matchBy()` method.
 Multiple fields can be passed as array.

 Records are considered to match if the string representation of all given matchBy fields is equal.
+By default **matching is case-sensitive**.
+Set the second parameter to false, for case-insensitive matching.

 **Attention:** The according to SQL's "three-valued logic" comparing `null` values never returns `true`.
 This means, that **a record won't match any other record if any of the "matchBy" fields is null!**